July Gardening Tips and To-Dos for the Pacific Northwest

 • Older, dried-out rhizomes get trimmed away to prevent rot.

-• I let the healthy rhizomes dry out in the shade for a few days so the cut areas can callus over.
+• I let the healthy rhizomes dry in the shade for a few days so the cut areas can callus over.

 chives, thyme and lavender in wine barrel